microsoft/PTVS/Python/Docs/User/PollsFlaskAzureTableStorage.md

 application to use Azure Table Storage, and how to publish the application to an Azure Website.

-[video:"Flask and Azure Table Storage on Azure" qUtZWtPwbTk]
+[video:"Flask and Azure Table Storage on Azure" qUtZWtPwbTk 0.5]

 + [Prerequisites](#prerequisites)
 + [Create the Project](#create-the-project)